dorshemtov46-ai/ShemTov-Protfolio/src/content/projects/slime-hunt.md

   - "/images/slime-hunt-cover.png"
 ---

-Slime Hunt is a lighthearted turn-based strategy experience focused on clear decision-making and readability.
+Slime Hunt is a lighthearted turn-based strategy experience designed around clarity and accessibility.
-Players take on the role of a magician, choosing spells and actions to efficiently defeat waves of charming but dangerous slimes.
+Players step into the role of a magician, selecting spells and actions to overcome waves of charming but dangerous slimes.